 Time is running out as NTIA’s deadline is August 17, 2021.
 Winning applications should focus on the greatest number of households in an eligible service area; provide broadband service to rural areas; and offer performance with download speeds of at least 100 Mbps and upload speeds of at least 20 Mbps.

-To learn more about the NTIA Broadband Infrastructure Program, please see the following resource.
+To learn more about NTIA broadband grants, please see the following resource.

 As tribal leaders have the best understanding of the gaps in their broadband infrastructure, NTIA is offering this $1 billion broadband program directly to these governments to support areas lacking broadband, digital inclusion, telehealth and distance learning.